 Public transport in Romania

 Public transport in Romania is well developed, especially in Bucharest.
-Tickets are affordable, and a combination of bus and rail travel means that most of the country is accessible via public transport.
+Tickets are affordable, and between bus and rail, most of the country is accessible via public transport.

 Buses

 Bus services in Romania are widely available.
 Passengers should buy tickets before boarding, and they can usually be purchased at bus stations.
+In major cities like Bucharest, contactless payment with bank cards is also available on many buses.
 Buses can be crowded during peak hours, and petty theft is common.
 Expats should guard their valuables at all times.

 Trains